Naeemahmd/AI-image-captioning-system/README.md

 # AI-image-captioning-system
-image captioning system that can automatically generate descriptive captions for images uploading.
+Image captioning system that can automatically generate descriptive captions for images uploading.
+This involves integrating Convolutional Neural Networks (CNNs) for feature extraction from images and Transformer architectures for generating coherent and contextually accurate textual descriptions.